Atomic bombings of Hiroshima and Nagasaki: Events on the ground

 The radius of total destruction was about 1 mi, followed by fires across the northern portion of the city to 2 mi south of the bomb.
-About 58 percent of the Mitsubishi Arms Plant was damaged, and about 78 percent of the Mitsubishi Steel Works.
-The Mitsubishi Electric Works suffered only 10 percent structural damage as it was on the border of the main destruction zone.
 The Nagasaki Arsenal was destroyed in the blast.
-Although many fires likewise burnt following the bombing, in contrast to Hiroshima where sufficient fuel density was available, no firestorm developed in Nagasaki as the damaged areas did not furnish enough fuel to generate the phenomenon.
-Instead, ambient wind pushed the fire spread along the valley.
+About 58 percent of the Mitsubishi Arms Plant and about 78 percent of the Mitsubishi Steel Works were damaged.
+The Mitsubishi Electric Works, on the border of the main destruction zone, suffered only 10 percent structural damage.
+Many fires burnt after the bombing, but no firestorm developed, unlike at Hiroshima, as the damaged areas had insufficient fuel density.
+Instead, ambient wind pushed the fire to spread along the valley.
+Had the bomb been dropped at the intended target, in the heart of Nagasaki's downtown historic district, the destruction to medical and administrative infrastructure would have been greater.

-As in Hiroshima, the bombing badly dislocated the city's medical facilities.
-A makeshift hospital was established at the Shinkozen Primary School, which served as the main medical centre.
-The trains were still running, and evacuated many victims to hospitals in nearby towns.
-A medical team from a naval hospital reached the city in the evening, and fire-fighting brigades from the neighboring towns assisted in fighting the fires.
-Takashi Nagai was a doctor working in the radiology department of Nagasaki Medical College Hospital.
-He received a serious injury that severed his right temporal artery, but joined the rest of the surviving medical staff in treating bombing victims.
+As in Hiroshima, the bombing badly damaged the city's medical facilities.
+A makeshift hospital was established at the Shinkozen Primary School, which served as the main medical center.
+The trains kept running and evacuated many victims to hospitals in nearby towns.
+A medical team from a naval hospital reached the city in the evening.
+Fire-fighting brigades from the neighboring towns assisted in fighting the fires.
+Takashi Nagai, a seriously injured doctor working in the radiology department of Nagasaki Medical College Hospital, and the rest of the surviving medical staff treated bombing victims.

+The atomic bomb explosion generated a windstorm several kilometers wide that carried ash, dust, and debris over the mountain ranges surrounding Nagasaki.
+Approximately 20 minutes after the bombing, a black rain fell with the consistency of mud or oil.
+The rain carried radioactive material and continued for one to two hours.